frankwallis/plugin-typescript/README.md

 });
 ```

-This will cause all .ts files in the "src" package to be fed through plugin-typescript.
+This will cause all .ts files in the "src" package to be loaded through plugin-typescript.

 See the example projects contained within this repository for a working setup.